Ipstenu/varnish-http-purge/readme.txt

 = 4.5.0 =

 As of this release, the Varnish debugger uses remote data to collect a list of cookies, plugins, and themes known to conflict with Varnish.
-This will reduce the need to update the plugin for information changes only.
+This will reduce the need to update the plugin for informational changes only.
 [Public information about this service is available on DreamObjects](https://varnish-http-purge.objects-us-east-1.dream.io/readme.txt).